Contributed By Dov Pianko (Abridged)

 Children are an integral part of the Seder.
 There is a tremendous focus on them, and specifically within the realm of questions.
-However, as much as we want to pass on to the next generation, and teach them, I think an integral part of the Seder, is to also learn from them.
-It is a night where we are striving to find our inner child.
+However, as much as we want to pass on to the next generation, and teach them, an integral part of the Seder is to also learn from them.

 Kids like to ask questions.
-They are generally not afraid to, as they aren’t really expected to know that much.
-They are not embarrassed.
+They are generally not afraid to, as they are expected to not know all the answers.
+They are not embarrassed to ask.
 However, as they get older, they are not as prone to continue.
-Adults often discourage the questioning.
-More often than not, they simply find it annoying.
 However, when we stop questioning, it is often because we lose interest.
-We don’t become bored because there aren’t any questions, we became bored because we stopped.
+We don’t become bored because there aren’t any questions; we become bored because we stopped.
 We should never discourage children from asking, and we should look to reinvigorate ourselves to question.

-May we be able this Pesach, to teach our children, learn from our children, and reinforce our own foundations in Torah and faith in God.
+May we be able this Pesach, to teach our children, learn from our children, and reinvigorate our interest in exploring our own foundations in Torah and faith.

 Anyone you invite to collaborate with you will see everything posted to this haggadah and will have full access to edit clips.